Friday, October 31, 2025

 All Saints Day

-Yesterday was the Catholic Church’s All Saint’s Day celebrating the over ten thousand saints acknowledged by the Vatican since the festival came into being in the Fourth Century post Jesus’ birth.
+Yesterday was the Catholic Church’s All Saint’s Day celebrated by the Vatican since the Fourth Century post-Jesus’ birth.
 This liturgical holiday commemorates thousands of known only to the Bearded All-Knowing Deity.
-Later in that millenia according to Wikipedia on 13 May 609 or 610, Pope Boniface IV consecrated the Pantheon at Rome to the Blessed Virgin Mary and all the martyrs, ordering an anniversary the feast of dedicatio Sanctae Mariae ad Martyres has been celebrated at Rome ever since.
-The date wAs chosen to supplant the Roman pagan festival of Lemuria, in which malevolent and restless spirits of the dead were honored by the living.
+Later in that millennium according to Wikipedia on 13 May 609 or 610, Pope Boniface IV consecrated the Pantheon at Rome to the Blessed Virgin Mary and all the martyrs and created the feast of dedicatio Sanctae Mariae ad Martyres.
+The date had been chosen to supplant the Roman pagan festival of Lemuria, during which malevolent and restless spirits of the dead were honored by the living.

 Restem en Pacem.